vieiradan/100studentsGrades/README.md

 # 100studentsGrades

-C program that reads the grades of 100 students and prints each grade along with a message indicating whether it is above the average.
+C program that reads the grades of 100 students and prints each grade along with a message indicating whether it is above the average which is 7